appcircleio/appcircle-docusaurus/docs/signing-identities/ios-certificates-and-provisioning-profiles.md

 - Upload it to the Apple Developer Portal for certificate creation
 - Download your generated CER file from the Apple Developer portal
 - Upload the CER file to the signing identities module by clicking on the upload button next to the CSR file.
 - Your CSR will now be converted to a P12 file as an iOS signing certificate.
-(Please note that the P12 file comes with an empty password.)&#x20;
+(Please note that the P12 file comes with an empty password.);

 ![](https://cdn.appcircle.io/docs/assets/02-07-Generate-iOS-Cert.jpg)